 Myth #4: Merit scholarships are only available for students who apply early action.

 This will absolutely vary by school, but the above statement is certainly a myth for students applying to CU Boulder.
 We actually hear this myth quite often when speaking with students and their families.
 We hope this post will clear it up a little for all prospective applicants.
-Students who submit all required application materials by either our EA or RD deadlines will automatically be considered for our merit-based, automatic-consideration scholarships.
+Students who submit all required application materials by either our EA or RD deadlines will automatically be considered for scholarships based on the strength of their admissions application.

 Myth #5: All schools review applications the same way (this is more of a clarification than a myth).